projectara/greybus-spec/source/connection.rst

 (greatest) version of the protocol it supports.
 The version that is the largest common version number of the protocol sent by both sides shall be the version that is to be used in communicating between the devices.
-This chosen version version will be returned back as a response of the request.
+This chosen version will be returned back as a response of the request.
 As a consequence of this, protocol handlers must be capable of handling all prior versions of the protocol.